garth-c/tableau/README.md

 ---------------------------------------------------------------------------------------

 # link to my Tableau Public page
-All of these dashboards are available to exploring on my Tableau Public page.
-The interactivity is fully functional when filters are used.
+All of these dashboards are available to explore real time on my Tableau Public page.
+The interactivity within these dashboards is fully functional when filters are used.
 The link to this site is shown below.

 OPEN IN A SEPARATE TAB